-Satisfactory Formation Progress - Divine Word Scholarships, Honor Scholarships and the Presidential Scholarship may be forfeited if a student is placed on formation probation; depending on the decision of the Dean of Students and the College President.
+Satisfactory Formation Progress - Financial Assistance through Divine Word College, Honor Scholarships and the Presidential Scholarship may be forfeited if a student is placed on formation probation; depending on the decision of the Dean of Students and the College President.

-Limitations of Financial Awards - Any student, who does not qualify for government financial aid, including loans, may be awarded DWC Scholarships according to the following guidelines:
+Limitations of Financial Awards - Any student who does not qualify for government financial aid, including loans, may be awarded financial assistance through Divine Word College at the discretion of the Financial Aid Coordinator and approved by the Vice President of Admissions.